Pumpkin Swirl Cheesecake

 Tips for a water bath

-- To prevent water from seeping into a springform pan, wrap it in foil to keep it from leaking.
+• To prevent water from seeping into a springform pan, wrap it in foil to prevent leakage.

 Live outside the US?